Here’s a list of the most common leadership essay and interview questions in MBA applications.

 MBA admission committees (adcoms) have to find enough evidence in your application pertaining to leadership to decide to talk to you and ask some of the above questions.

-It has become increasingly rare for MBA essays to directly ask leadership qualities in black and white.
+It has become increasingly rare for MBA essays to directly ask about leadership qualities in black and white.

 This means that like those crafting these essays, you too have to take a nuanced, layered approach to showcasing leadership skills while addressing the main thrust of whatever the actual essay prompt might be.